galaxyproject/iwc/workflows/epigenetics/CUTandRUN/README.md

 ## Inputs values

-- adapters sequences: this depends on the library preparation.
+- adapter sequences: this depends on the library preparation.
 Usually CUT&RUN is Truseq and CUT&TAG is Nextera.
 If you don't know, use FastQC to determine if it is Truseq or Nextera
 - reference_genome: this field will be adapted to the genomes available for bowtie2
 - effective_genome_size: this is used by macs2 and may be entered manually (indications are provided for heavily used genomes)